• Skip to main content

 Now, onto the lap blanket project!

 My idea was to weave strips of fabric to join together later.
-The weaving width for the toy loom is around 6″ and once you allow for draw in and shrinkage, the actual panel width is even less than that.
+The weaving width for the toy loom is around 6″.
+Once you allow for draw in and shrinkage, the actual panel width is even less than that.

 I wasn’t sure what length of warp this little loom could handle, so that part was a bit experimental.
 I’m pleased to say that it handled the 83″ of warp length very nicely.